 Taiwan embraces street art on a big scale

 If you are into public art then Taiwan will be right up your street (ha, ha!).
-In major cities such as Taipei, Kaohsiung and Taichung there is an abundance of urban artwork and most of it is pretty good.
+In major cities such as Taipei, Kaohsiung, Taichung and Tainan there is an abundance of urban artwork and most of it is pretty good.
 It is often in designated zones but you will also spot random pieces on the side of buildings, along walls and in other public areas.

 Taiwan is not China (the Taiwanese are not Chinese)